BioBoost/object-oriented-programming-using-java/05_making_decisions/challenges.md

 }
 ```

 This code snippet requests a number from the user and stores it in the variable `number`.
 It then outputs it back to the terminal.
+Feel free to change the name of the variable to suit your application.

 Do note that if you input anything else than a integral number, the application will crash.
 Don't worry about it for the moment.
 This will be fixed later on in the course.